 No SIM Card is displayed all the time, please check if the SIM card in the Dock is plugged in.

-The Pilot Dock is required to connect to a Ethernet.
-Plug the cable into the Dock and connect the Dock to the Pilot camera.
+The Hub is required to connect to a Ethernet.
+Plug the cable into Hub and connect the Hub to Pilot camera.
 Wait a moment, you can use the Ethernet.

 Open the Settings app.
 If you are connected to a Ethernet, the